mschmitt/radiostation/README.md

 https://github.com/mschmitt/radiostation-lightningtalk

-* Prepared, but never given.
+* Prepared, but not given yet.